 Step 1 | Darkening Leather

 Prepare your coffee.
-Make sure it's super strong.
+Make sure it is super strong.
 Strong coffee will provide a deeper, richer color.
-If you're using instant coffee, mix it with distilled water to create a concentrated solution.
+If you are using instant coffee, mix it with distilled water to create a concentrated solution.

 Step 2 | Darkening Leather

-Set your burner to medium-high and bring your coffee to a boil for roughly 2 minutes.
-Remember to stir occasionally to avoid burning the coffee grounds at the bottom of your pan.
+Set your burner to medium-high and bring your coffee to a boil for roughly 2 minutes, stirring occasionally to avoid burning the coffee grounds at the bottom of your pan.
 Allowing your brewed coffee to simmer results in a more intense concentration.

 Step 3 | Darkening Leather

-Take the pot off the stove and allow it some resting time for 5-10 minutes.
-This will enable it to decrease in temperature slightly.
+Take the pot off the stove and allow it some resting time for 5 to 10 minutes so it decreases in temperature slightly.

 Step 4 | Darkening Leather